Detroit Cougars (soccer): United Soccer Association 1967

-The Cougars opened the season on May 27, 1967, against the Boston Shamrock Rovers in Lynn, Massachusetts, with the match ending in a 1-1 draw.
-The team's first home match at the University of Detroit Stadium on June 4, 1967, against the Vancouver Royal Canadians drew 11,629 spectators and also ended in a 1-1 draw.
-The team's match on June 14, 1967, against the Houston Stars, represented by Brazilian team Bangu Atlético Clube, ended 17 minutes before the end of regulation with the Stars winning 2-0 when Houston fullback Luiz Alberto kicked Tommy Jackson in the kidney and police were needed to restore order on the pitch.
+The Cougars opened the season on May 27, 1967, against the Boston Shamrock Rovers in Lynn, Massachusetts, with the match ending in a 1–1 draw.
+The team's first home match at the University of Detroit Stadium on June 4, 1967, against the Vancouver Royal Canadians drew 11,629 spectators and also ended in a 1–1 draw.
+The team's match on June 14, 1967, against the Houston Stars, represented by Brazilian team Bangu Atlético Clube, ended 17 minutes before the end of regulation with the Stars winning 2–0 when Houston fullback Luiz Alberto kicked Tommy Jackson in the kidney and police were needed to restore order on the pitch.
 In late June 1967, Colrain announced he had sidelined himself for the season and would only continue in his capacity as head coach.
-The Cougars finished the 1967 season in third place of the Eastern Division with a record of 3 wins 6 ties and 3 loses and an average attendance of 5,708.
+The Cougars finished the 1967 season in third place of the Eastern Division with a record of 3 wins 6 ties and 3 losses and an average attendance of 5,708.